 This quantization performs well when K is relatively small as it circumvents the "curse" of dimensionality, as the larger the dimensionality of x gets the more observations are required to gain adequate statistics.
 The increased stability stemming from the dimensionality reduction comes at cost, with less parametric variation available to discriminate between speaker classes.
 However, this harsh quantization tends to perform badly as K is increased with minimal amounts of adaptation data as their are too many degrees of freedom available within the subspace.
-PCA-TI is obviously a good, if not the best, criteria to employ for designing the parametric subspace as it ensures that the most varying portion of a client's parametric representation lies in the unclamped subspace, and that all variation stems solely from text-independent client variation.
-Other techniques like PCA-TD or LDA generated subspaces tend to perform worse as they often clamp these highly varying client portions, due to their differing criteria, while allowing variations due to differing text.
-SA using PCA-TD actually suffers from "catastrophic adaptation" as the number of adaptation observations increase.
+PCA is obviously a good, if not the best, criteria to employ for designing the parametric subspace as it ensures that the most varying portion of a client's parametric representation lies in the unclamped subspace.
+Other techniques like LDA or randomly generated subspaces tend to perform poorly as they often clamp these highly varying portions, due to their differing criteria.
+SA using PCA actually suffers from "catastrophic adaptation" as the number of adaptation observations increase.
 Catastrophic adaptation refers to the case where the adaptation performance attained is worse than the performance of the classifier with no adaptation (i.e. the ML ($\tau = 0$) case).
 As Kuhn et. al [1] highlighted this can be fundamentally attributed to the SA technique being inherently limited in the degrees of freedom the parametric representation can take on; such that in the limiting case with vast amounts of adaptation data, unlike MAP based RA, SA will not approach ML performance.